apache/jackrabbit-oak/oak-doc/src/site/markdown/differences.md

 the full count of remaining bytes, regardless of whether the next `read()` call would block to wait for disk IO.

-In Oak binaries are typically stored in an external database or (with the TarMK) using a custom data structure in the local file system.
+In Oak binaries are typically stored in an external database or (in case of the SegmentNodeStore) using a custom data structure in the local file system.
 The streams returned by Oak are therefore custom `InputStream` subclasses that implement the `available()` method based on whether the next `read()` call will return immediately or if it needs to block to wait for the underlying IO operations.